OwlManAtt/eberron-acq/docs/getting-started/README.md

 ## The World of Eberron
 Eberron is a world where magic is a science.
 With enough theory and the right materials, anyone can produce an effect with magic.
 Following this through to its logical conclusion: why does anyone need to invent a gun if a wooden stick and a few words can pop off a [Fireball](https://www.dndbeyond.com/spells/fireball)?

+There's R&D cost, tons of metal, specialized machining techniques, finicky mechanisms, upkeep, and consumables to consider.
+While the guaranteed return business for ammo sales would be nice, it would be a costly item that is strictly inferor to the Wand of Fireball.
+That's just bad business.

 Magic is an integral part of everything in Eberron: the economy is built around the trading of magical services.
 Instead of telephones, the Speakers Guild sends messages.
 If you need to travel, your options are a magebred horse, the Lightning Rail, or an airship powered by bound elementals.

 The [Dragonmarked Houses](https://eberron.fandom.com/wiki/The_Dragonmarked_Houses) play a huge role in this: family lines who carry magical Dragonmarks have formed cartels and monopolized parts of the magical economy.
-At the same time, these people are wrapped up in the Draconic Prophecies and games played between the Dragons and several "big bads" than span millennia.
-Giving a coin to a random beggar in the street could make you an unwitting pawn in a six-thousand-year-long chess game.
+Their legacy wealth makes it easy for them to hold their monopolies against all comers; buying off politicians, hiring thugs, or simply deciding your operation does not meet their standards and *burning it down*.

 All of this magic needs fuel, and that fuel supply takes the form of [dragonshard crystals](https://eberron.fandom.com/wiki/Dragonshards).
+Finding a cache of dragonshards will make you rich; developing a supply line to sell them to the Dragonmarked houses & other magical businesses will make you a captain of industry.

 Eberron campaigns begin two years after [the Last War](https://eberron.fandom.com/wiki/The_Last_War).
 One hundred years of a bitter civil war ended in terror as the nation of Cyre was inexplicably consumed by a magical explosion on the Day of Mourning.
 No explanation has been found, and it remains a toxic wasteland.
 If any nation unlocks the mystery of the Mourning, the war would begin anew.

+Depending on what products or services you offer, this could be a *very* good thing: the military-industrial complex will need fresh materiel.

 [![Map of Khorvaire](https://vignette.wikia.nocookie.net/eberron/images/f/f4/D%26D_-_4th_Edition_-_Eberron_Map_Khorvaire.jpg/revision/latest?cb=20090819121531)](https://vignette.wikia.nocookie.net/eberron/images/f/f4/D%26D_-_4th_Edition_-_Eberron_Map_Khorvaire.jpg/revision/latest?cb=20090819121531)